-The Proposed Plan Change is not likely to cause the periphyton limits on the Waiau Uwha river to be exceeded.
-Periphyton currently is within limits on the Waiau Uwha, and additional nitrogen load from dryland farming is unlikely to result in a change in the overall quality of water in the river47.
+While the Waiau Uwha river will likely see a small increase in N load, overall water quality is unlikely to change as a result of the proposed Plan Change.
+The HWRRP sets water quality limits within which the water quality objectives of the plan are met.
+For the Waiau Uwha river, the limits do not include a nutrient load but instead focus on the presence of nuisance periphyton.
+Periphyton currently is within limits on the Waiau Uwha, and additional nitrogen load from dryland farming is unlikely to result in a change in the overall quality of water in the river.

 The "plausible worst case" estimate of approximately 14% increase in nitrogen losses from dryland farms in the catchment is slightly greater than the worst case 10% increase allowed under the current permitted activity "10% rule" provisions.
-This amounts to, at worst, approximately a 3% increase in total catchment nitrogen load at the Waiau Uwha mouth48.
+This amounts to, at worst, approximately a 3% increase in total catchment nitrogen load at the Waiau Uwha mouth.

-The HWRRP does not set nutrient load limits for the Waiau Uwha River and the nutrient loads necessary to achieve periphyton limits in the Waiau Uwha River have not been technically determined; this is a matter that has been signalled by the Zone Committee and Environment
+The nutrient loads necessary to achieve periphyton limits in the Waiau Uwha River have not been technically determined; this is a matter that has been signalled by the Zone Committee and Environment Canterbury to be addressed in a subsequent process and new periphyton monitoring in the lower Waiau mainstem (SH1) has been initiated in 2018 to assist with this future purpose.